The Initial Visit

 The prenatal period not only gives the expectant mom time to get ready for the baby’s arrival, but it is also an opportunity for the expectant parents to get to know the person or persons who will be directly involved in your care during labor and delivery.
 The initial prenatal visit is often the longest.
 During this first visit, a complete physical examination, along with a detailed family history and blood and lab work will be performed.
 Your doctor will calculate your baby’s due date and that date will serve as a reference point in future visits when the baby’s growth is assessed.

 During the first prenatal visit the physical examination involves an overall assessment of the mother.
 This includes an assessment of the heart, lungs, and thyroid function, along with an examination to rule out any other infection.
 Next, your doctor will perform an obstetrical exam, which includes a look at the mother’s abdomen and measurement of the height of the uterus, along with an internal pelvic exam.
-We will also perform a brief ultrasound study to confirm your dates, determine the number and location of fetuses present and help ensure that the pregnancy is developing normally.

 A series of blood tests are also performed during the initial prenatal visit.
 The blood and laboratory tests that are recommended during the first visit include: